 In a 3GPP2 network, the proxy services may be implemented in the High-Rate Packet Data Signal-Forwarding Function (HRPD-SFF) and the existing functions of the Packet Control Function (PCF)[B7].

-Control signals between the MN and the proxy service are implemented in a media independent manner using the functions of, respectively, the originating network PoS and target network PoS and the signaling messages defined in this specification.
+Signaling between the MN and the proxy service may be accomplished in a media independent manner using the functions of the originating network PoS, and the target network PoS and the signaling messages defined in this specification.

-In a distributed mobility management design, each network may have a mobility routing function.
-The mobility routing function enables a router to forward packets towards a mobile node according to the new location of a mobile node.
-The logical functions of mobility routing and of the Proxy may be co-located.
-The distributed mobility management architecture may then be shown in Figure 10a in which the Information Server contains the logical function of location management information and the proxy contains the logical function of mobility routing.

-Proxy for network discovery
+Network discovery using proxy Information Server

 The MN needs to communicate with the Information Server to discover a target access network.
-If the MN can directly access the Information Server, it can discover its target network by using the Information Server.
+If the MN can directly access the Information Server, it can discover its target network by using MIH_Get_Information request and response messages.
 However, the MN may not always be able to directly access the Information Server.
 For example, an ANQP server may be used between the MN and WLAN access point (AP).
-Moreover, the MN and the Information Server may use different radio technology.
-For example, while the MN may use ANQP while the Information Server is an ANDSF server.
-Then the MN will need to access the information server via the proxy Information Server.
+On the other hand, the MN and the Information Server may be located in different networks and in different administrative domains. .
+For example, the MN may need to query via ANQP messages in an Wi-Fi access network while the information is available in an ANDSF server that is located in a cellular provider’s network.
+This scenario can be enabled if the Wi-Fi POA is SRHO-capable and an intermediate entity called proxy Information Server is available that can help forwarding the MN’s request to the ANDSF server.

-Figure 11b shows the network discovery procedure using proxy Information Server.
-The MN sends query message for target network discovery.
+Figure 11b gives an example call flow of the network discovery procedure using proxy Information Server.
+The goal of the MN is to discover the target network.
+The steps of the discovery procedure are as follows:

-The MN requests information about the target network using MIH_CTRL_Transfer request or a non-MIH message.
+The MN requests information about the target network using MIH_CTRL_Transfer request or a non-MIH message such as ANQP query.

-The SRHO-capable PoA encapsulates the query message into the MIH_CTRL_Transfer request message (see clause 7.4.33)

 The SRHO-capable PoA transmits MIH_CTRL_Transfer request message to the proxy Information Server.

-The proxy Information Server exchanges and translates the control message between the SRHO-capable PoA and information server.
-This step is out of scope.
+In case the SRHO-capable PoA received non-MIH message in “step a,” the SRHO-capable PoA encapsulates the query message into the MIH_CTRL_Transfer request message and transmit the message to proxy Information Server (see clause 7.4.33).

+The proxy Information Server extracts the encapsulated payload message and forwards the MN’s request to another functional entity (a.k.a., MIH User).
+This entity is responsible to transmit MN’s request to the information server.
+The interface specification between this functional entity and the information server (i.e., ANDSF server) is out of scope of this document.
+Note that any translation among different protocols (e.g., ANQP and ANDSF) is performed at the MIH User and is out of the scope of this specification.

-The proxy Information Server transmits MIH_CTRL_Transfer response message to the SRHO-capable PoA.
+The proxy Information Server transmits MIH_CTRL_Transfer response message to the SRHO-capable PoA by encapsulating the response that is obtained from the functional entity (i.e., MIH User).

-The SRHO-capable PoA decapsulates the MIH_CTRL_Transfer request message.

-The SRHO-capable PoA responds with information about the target network.
+The SRHO-capable PoA responds to the MN with information about the target network using MIH_CTRL_Transfer request or a non-MIH message such as ANQP response.
+In case the MN did not use MIH as protocol to transmit the original query, the SRHO-capable PoA decapsulates the MIH_CTRL_Transfer response message and forwards the content (e.g., ANQP response) to the MN.
+If the MN used MIH protocol for the initial query, then the MIHF forwards the MIH_CTRL_Transfer response message to the MN.